slog-rs/slog/README.md

 `slog` is an ecosystem of reusable components for structured, extensible, composable logging for [Rust][rust].

-The ambition is to be The Logging Framework for Rust. `slog` should accommodate variety of logging features and requirements.
+The ambition is to be The Logging Framework for Rust. `slog` should accommodate a variety of logging features and requirements.

 ### Status & news